Overview of role-based access control in Azure Active Directory

 This article describes how to understand Azure Active Directory (Azure AD) role-based access control.
 Azure AD roles allow you to grant granular permissions to your admins, abiding by the principle of least privilege.
 Azure AD built-in and custom roles operate on concepts similar to those you will find in the role-based access control system for Azure resources (Azure roles).
 The difference between these two role-based access control systems is:

-- Azure AD roles control access to Azure AD resources such as users, groups, and applications using Graph API
+- Azure AD roles control access to Azure AD resources such as users, groups, and applications using the Microsoft Graph API

 - Azure roles control access to Azure resources such as virtual machines or storage using Azure Resource Management